Modi’in

-Modi’in is a city in central Israel, about half-way between Jerusalem and Tel-Aviv.
-The modern-era city was founded in the 1990s in the vicinity of an ancient city by the same name which was especially known as the hometown of the Hasmoneans.
+Modi’in is a modern city in central Israel, about halfway between Jerusalem and Tel Aviv.
+Israel established the city in the 1990s in the vicinity of an ancient town by the same name.
+Ancient Modi’in is primarily known as the hometown of the Hasmoneans, a dynasty who ruled Judea in the Hellenistic period.

 History of Ancient Modi’in

 Not much is known about Modi’in from historical sources.
-It is not mentioned in the Bible, or in the Mishnah.
-However, according to the Book of Maccabees Modi’in was the hometown of the Maccabees, a family that initiated a revolt against the Seleucid empire.
-Succeeding in expelling the Seleucids, the Maccabees formed the Hasmonean dynasty which ruled Judea for over a century.
+It is not mentioned in the Bible or the Mishnah.
+However, according to the Book of Maccabees, Modi’in was the hometown of the Maccabees, a family that initiated a revolt against the Seleucid empire.
+Succeeding in expelling the Seleucids, the Maccabees formed the Hasmonean dynasty, which ruled Judea for over a century.
 Their most remarkable achievement, clearing Jerusalem’s temple of idolatry, is marked to this day in a week-long holiday (Hannukah).

 Modi’in’s Elusive Hasmonean Mausoleaum